 How to Prevent Short Circuits

-- Use high-quality insulation and cables
+- Use quality insulation and cables

-- Install fuses, MCBs, and RCCBs for protection
+- Use fuses, MCBs, and RCCBs

-- Conduct regular maintenance and inspections
+- Perform regular maintenance and inspections

 FAQ – Frequently Asked Questions

-- Overload: Too many devices drawing current.
+Q6.
+Difference between overload and short circuit?- Overload: Too many devices drawing current.

-- Short Circuit: Direct connection bypassing load; more dangerous.
+- Short Circuit: Direct connection bypassing load — more dangerous.

 Post a Comment